eapowertools/qs-admin-playbook/docs/licensing/review_license_allocations.md

 ## Check License Growth

-First check the QMC to see how many total license are available for Professional and Analyzers.
+First check the QMC to see how many total licenses are available for Professional and Analyzer users.
 Navigate to the **License Management** section of the QMC.

 ![Analyze_Audit_License_Allocations_QMC_License_Management.png](images/Analyze_Audit_License_Allocations_QMC_License_Management.png)